Circular North

 Is there funding available?

-• circular economy initiatives
+• Support circular economy initiatives

-• projects that reduce waste going to landfill
+• Reduce waste going to landfill

-• procuring innovative recycling infrastructure
+• Invest in innovative recycling infrastructure

 Partners